satrya/expressjs-crash-course/README.md

 If you do wanna use it you have to use something like (babel) to compile it, otherwise You're gonna use this syntax.

--Tthen to initialize Express You just set a variable to the express method, it's usually called `app` by convention, but you can name it anything.
+- Then to initialize Express You just set a variable to the express method, it's usually called `app` by convention, but you can name it anything.

 - Then You create Your endPoints, in this case we're accepting a GET request to the index route (which is the slash symbol) and then, We just have a Callback function that takes in a request and a response as parameters.

 - Then we do whatever we want, in this case we're just responding with the text of hello world! with send method. ( the resonse object have a method called send that will just send something to the browser(some Text or whatever).)

-- and of course, we need to listen on a PORT, which in this case we're listening on 5000.
+- And of course, we need to listen on a PORT, which in this case we're listening on 5000.

-so if we go on localhost:5000 we will se Hello world! and of course we can create routes to whatever you want, if you wanted to do `/users` or whatever.
+So if we go on localhost:5000 we will se Hello world! and of course we can create routes to whatever you want, if you wanted to do `/users` or whatever.

 ## Basic Route Handling: